xhemalkodragjini/Chemotherapy-Resistance-Predictor/README.md

-# IDA-FinalProject
+# Predicting Chemotherapy Resistance from Proteomics using Attention mechanism
 Final Project for the course: Integrative Data Analysis at Freie Universität Berlin

-# Title: Predicting Chemotherapy Resistance from Proteomics using Attention mechanism